gwleuverink/bundle/docs/introduction.md

 {: .note }

-> Bundle will throw exceptions in development, but only raise console errors in a production environment.
+> Bundle will throw exceptions when Laravel's debug mode is enabled, but only raise console errors when it's not.
 Read all about running [Bundle in production](https://gwleuverink.github.io/bundle/production-builds.html) environments.

 <br />